facebookarchive/Polygames/nix/README.md

 Linux distribution (you just need root permissions to create the `/nix` directory).
 Alternatively, NixOS is a Linux distribution based on Nix.

-Polygames is quite easy to use with Nix, as explained below.
+Polygames is quite easy to use with Nix/NixOS, as explained below.

 ## Configure your system (NixOS)